ljzc/obsidian-simple-image-uploader/README.md

 # obsidian-sample-image-uploader

-The plug-in can automatically upload images to the Alibaba Cloud oss service when inserting images.
+The plug-in can automatically upload images to the Alibaba Cloud oss when inserting images.

 Supports both desktop and mobile obsidian.